mahmoodawd/flutter_chat_app/README.md

  ## Problems & Challenges
  - Show previous room messages to the user after he logged out.
- - Move current user messages to the right..
+ - Move current user messages to the right.
  - Keyboard disappears and appears again after sending a message.
  - Add prompt on :
     - Leaving a room.
     - Kicking a user.
     - Closing a room.
+ - Credential lost when app minimized then restored.

  ## Added functions
  1- Keep messages when user navigate between rooms(Not to clear them every time they enter the room).